 Character Progression and Mech Customization

-The character progression aspect of Front Mission 3 allows different tactics to be played out on the battle screens as different Wanzers can be built to play different roles such as an up close and personal attacker or a fast moving sniper.
+The character progression aspect of Front Mission 3 allows different tactics to be played out on the battle screens as different Wanzers can be built to play different roles such as an up close attacker or a fast moving sniper.

 Like general RPGs, characters are able to level up and increase their various stats which in turn boost their abilities in battle.
 Character skills can range to increasing the rate of fire when firing the Wanzer's machine gun to doing a full body charge when attacking with a melee weapon.